-The Manager may suspend, with the prior approval of the Trustee, the redemption of Units and/or delay the payment of redemption proceeds during any period in which the determination of the net asset value of the Sub-Fund is suspended (for details see the section headed "Suspension of calculation of net asset value").
+The Manager may suspend the redemption of Units and/or delay the payment of redemption proceeds during any period in which the determination of the net asset value of the Sub-Fund is suspended after consultation with the Trustee (for details see the section headed "Suspension of calculation of net asset value").

-With a view to protecting the interests of Unitholders, the Manager is entitled, with the approval of the Trustee, to limit the number of Units redeemed on any Dealing Day (whether by sale to the Manager or by cancellation by the Trustee) to 10% of the total net asset value of the relevant Sub-Fund.
+With a view to protecting the interests of Unitholders, the Manager may, with the approval of the Trustee, limit the number of Units of such Sub-Fund redeemed on any Dealing Day (whether by sale to the Manager or by cancellation of Units) to 10% of the total net asset value of the relevant Sub-Fund.
 In this event, the limitation will apply pro rata so that all Unitholders wishing to redeem their Units on that Dealing Day will redeem the same proportion of such Units and Units not redeemed (but which would otherwise have been redeemed) will be carried forward for redemption, subject to the same limitation, on the next Dealing Day without prejudice to the right of the Unitholders to revoke any part of the redemption requests not effected on the relevant Dealing Day.
 If requests for redemption are so carried forward, the Manager will within 7 days of such Dealing Day inform the Unitholders concerned.
 Any part of a redemption request to which effect is not given by reason of the exercise of this power will be treated as if the request had been made with priority in respect of the next Dealing Day and all following Dealing Days (in relation to which the Manager have the same power) until the original request has been satisfied in full.